erleonard/erleonard.github.io/_posts/2018-10-06-CiscoMeraki.md

 The Cisco Meraki virtual MX can extend your physical MX deployment to Microsoft Azure in less than an hour through the same Meraki dashboard. vMx100 with Auto VPN can easily connect your network with Azure.

-Cisco Meraki's virtual MX extends your physical MX deployment in minutes through the same Meraki dashboard. vMXIOO can be used as your SD-WAN and Auto VPN node to easily connect your network with your Azure deployed services.
+Cisco Meraki's virtual MX extends your physical MX deployment in minutes through the same Meraki dashboard. vMX100 can be used as your SD-WAN and Auto VPN node to easily connect your network with your Azure deployed services.
 Leveraging the power of the cloud, Cisco Meraki's virtual MX can configure, monitor, and maintain your VPN so you don't have to.